Deadly car blast in Turkey kills nine, injures 100

 - Explosion comes hours after opposition party leaders were arrested

-Istanbul (CNN)A car bomb targeting a police station in southeastern Turkey has killed nine people, including seven civilians and two police officers, according to state-run Anadolu news agency.
+Istanbul (CNN)A car bomb targeting a police station in southeastern Turkey has killed seven civilians and two police officers, according to state-run Anadolu news agency.

-Earlier on Friday morning, Turkey's Prime Minister Binali Yildirim said 100 people were injured in the explosion, 93 of whom have since been released from hospitals.
+Earlier on Friday morning, Prime Minister Binali Yildirim said 100 people were injured in the explosion, 93 of whom have since been released from hospitals.

+ISIS claimed responsibility late Friday, according to a statement circulated online by the Amaq agency which is affiliated with the terror group.

-Turkish authorities have blamed the Kurdistan Workers' Party (PKK) for the attack.
+The claim conflicts with an earlier statement from Turkish authorities who blamed the Kurdistan Workers' Party (PKK) for the attack.

-The bomb, which damaged cars and nearby building facades, rocked the heavily-populated Baglar district in central Diyarbakir shortly before 8 a.m. local time, the Diyarbakir provincial governor's office said in a statement.
+The bomb, which damaged cars and nearby building facades, rocked the heavily-populated Baglar district in central Diyarbakir shortly before 8 a.m. local time, the provincial governor's office said in a statement.

 A 30-year-old conflict between the Turkish state and militants from the PKK reignited more than a year ago in Turkey's predominantly Kurdish southeast.